letisiapangataa/letisiapangataa.github.io/posts/openstack-overview.md

 ---

 OpenStack empowers organisations to build flexible, scalable, and open cloud environments.
-Whether for private, public, or hybrid cloud, OpenStack remains a cornerstone of open-
+Whether for private, public, or hybrid cloud, OpenStack remains a cornerstone of open-source cloud infrastructure, driving innovation and collaboration in the cloud computing ecosystem.